badarunnisats/Drugs-Classification-Using-Machine-Learning-Algorithms/README.md

 ```
 6. Conclusion:

-The model with the lowest average Mean Squared Error (MSE) can be considered the best model for predicting insurance charges.
+The model with the highest accuracy rate can be considered the best model for classifying the for the future patients having hte same illness in future.
 ```python
 best_model = compare.sort_values(by='Accuracy', ascending=False).iloc[0]
 print("Best Model:", best_model['Model'])